-(b) Liquidity risk:
+(a) Liquidity risk:

 Liquidity risk is the risk that the Foundation will be unable to fulfill its obligations on a timely basis or at a reasonable cost.
 The Foundation manages its liquidity risk by monitoring its operating requirements.
-The Foundation prepares a budget to ensure it has sufficient funds to fulfill its obligations.
+The Foundation prepares a budget and cash forecasts to ensure it has sufficient funds to fulfill its obligations.
+There have been no significant changes in risk profile as compared to fiscal 2024.

-(c) Market price risk:
+(b) Market price risk:

 Market price risk arises as a result of trading in equity securities and fixed income securities.
 Fluctuations in the market expose the Foundation to a risk of loss.
 The Foundation mitigates this risk through controls to monitor and limit concentration levels.

-There have been no significant changes in risk profile as compared to fiscal 2023.
+There have been no significant changes in risk profile as compared to fiscal 2024.